Fuguu/videoBackground/README.md

 ![](https://i.imgur.com/BPzKJMM.png)

-<h4>Youtube</h4>

-For Youtube, I recommend converting the video to Streamable and following the same method.

 # Contact
 Feel free to message me about any question you may have and i'll try to help out.
 + Twitter: **@Fuguzors**